baderouaich/tgbotxx/lib/cpr/README.md

 C++ Requests is a simple wrapper around [libcurl](http://curl.haxx.se/libcurl) inspired by the excellent [Python Requests](https://github.com/kennethreitz/requests) project.

-Despite its name, libcurl's easy interface is anything but, and making mistakes, misusing it is a common source of error and frustration.
-Using the more expressive language facilities of `C++17` (or `C++11` in case you use cpr < 1.10.0), this library captures the essence of making network calls into a few concise idioms.
+Despite its name, libcurl's easy interface is far from simple, and errors and frustration often arise from mistakes or misuse.
+By leveraging the more expressive features of `C++17` (or `C++11` if using cpr <`= 1.9.x), this library distills the process of making network calls into a few clear and concise idioms.

 Here's a quick GET request: